MichaelBenvenuto/PLDude/README.md

 pldude <options>
 ```

+It should be noted that `hw_server.bat` inside the Vivado directory requires firewall permission on port 3121.
+A
+pop-up should be presented on the first run of `hw_server` asking for permission.
+In some instances, the subprocess
+of `hw_server` does not close properly, kill the process manually if this happens.

 ## Configuration files

 PLDude uses YAML files to provide a clean abstract configuration interface and supports both common settings and